hydrusnetwork/hydrus/docs/database_migration.md

 - check `options->open externally` and update anything as needed
 - check `options->exporting` and update the default export directory
 - check a file's `right-click->share->export files` window to see what the default export path there is
-- check `database->move media files` and remove any empty stubs from the old system
+- check `database->locations` and remove any empty stubs from the old system
 - edit your import folders to point at the correct locations
 - edit your export folders to point at the correct locations
 - unpause import/export folders